rheeger/touch-grass/README.md

 - **Purpose:** Ensure the user is present in a valid outdoor area.
 - **How It Works:**
   - The app first uses the device's geolocation APIs (typically via HTML5 Geolocation) to capture the user's current coordinates.
-  - It then employs the Google Maps JavaScript API along with the Places API (as implemented in src/utils/places.ts) to analyze nearby landmarks, parks, and recreational venues.
-  - This integrated use of Google's geolocation, Places, and geometry libraries ensures that the location data is rigorously verified to determine if the user is in a valid outdoor (grassy) area.
   - In cases where permissions are not granted or the location is inconclusive, the app provides meaningful error messages and fallback instructions.

 ### 3. Grass Touching Algorithm Flow